How GPS Tracking Is Improving College Campus Safety

 After the high school graduation parties have ended and the diplomas are all handed out, many teens begin to focus on the next level of education.
 Most proactive teens have likely already spoken with high school guidance counselors to discuss long-term goals, as well as submit applications for acceptance to numerous colleges all across the nation before they receive their high school diplomas.
 However, many other teens find themselves unsure of what the next step should be, deciding instead to attend local community colleges to complete general education requirements before making a commitment to a particular university.
-Regardless if a teen decides to enroll at a four-year university or a local community college, campus security and personal safety are always a significant concern for both parents and educators.
-This is why many college campus police are turning to GPS tracking systems to assist in security and surveillance efforts.
+Regardless if a teen decides to enroll at a four-year university or a local community college, campus security and personal safety are always significant concerns for both parents and educators.
+This is why many college campus police are turning to GPS tracking technology to assist in security and surveillance efforts.

 Campus Safety Statistics & Information

 Although the numbers vary from state to state and campus to campus, many campus security websites proclaim that nearly 1 out of 5 women will fall victim to some form of harassment or assault.
 Although that number is frightening, here are the top shocking facts about campus security and crimes: